 The Women's Shelter accommodate 60 persons, which gives the shelter a capacity for 120 persons including their children.
-Usindiso Ministries provides basic needs for each woman and child, which includes accommodation, food, toiletries, nappies and clothing.
-These women are referred to us by the police, nearby hospitals, other nearby hospitals, other institutions or they hear about us by word of mouth and Our social work department offers counselling, individual and group therapy and discussions.
+Usindiso Ministries provides basic needs for each woman and child, which includes accommodation, food, toiletries, nappies and clothing, when they are available.
+These women are referred to us by the police, nearby hospitals, other institutions or they hear about us by word of mouth and Our social work department offers counselling, individual and group therapy and discussions.
 They also assist the women to apply for ID books and grants, where necessary.
 It is the social work department that interviews the ladies when they first come in to the shelter and determines each woman’s needs and